-Middlebury College offers more than 40 departments for undergraduates.
+Middlebury College offers 46 majors.
 The most popular majors include economics, environmental studies, political science and government, English language and literature/letters, and psychology.
 More than 40 percent of students have one major, and about 30 percent of students choose to complete a double major.
 Many students also choose to participate in one of Middlebury’s interdisciplinary programs.
 The school is well known for its Middlebury College Language Schools.
-They offer six, seven, or eight-week summer sessions devoted to helping students learn a specific language.
+They offer six and seven-week summer sessions devoted to helping students learn a specific language.
 The immersion program helps students focus on a language over the summer.
 Many Middlebury students also take advantage of the study-abroad programs offered.
-With more than 40 schools in 16 countries, students can take part in the C.V.
+With 37 schools in 17 countries, students can take part in the C.V.
 Starr-Middlebury Study Abroad program to increase their understanding of international affairs.
 This program is often ranked in the top ten of all study-abroad programs in the country.

 With notable alumni and devoted faculty members, Middlebury students have a great support system.
 With a small, yet connected community, students interested in a strong liberal arts education should explore all that Middlebury has to offer.
 It has even been named one of the top colleges for “best quality of life.”
 Applicants seeking challenging academics with a fun social life should consider Middlebury College.